LiU guidelines and decisions

 Planning framework for the coming operational period

-- Operational units are to plan for a transition to normal campus mode from the start of the autumn term, but must retain a preparedness to remain in distance mode or return to it if necessary.
+- Operational units have planned for a transition to normal campus mode from the start of the autumn term, but retain a preparedness to remain in distance mode or return to it if necessary.

-These guidelines are valid until further notice.
-New guidelines may be issued.
+These guidelines are valid until further notice and are subject to revision.